 After testing Canon’s 1D-C, we wanted to look deeper into Canon’s cinema options.
 We were lucky enough to get the Canon CN-E 50mm T1.3 L F Cine Lens loaned out to us to do some comparison tests.
 We put the Cine lens directly up against its L Series cousin to see if it was worth the extra cash.

 The Cine Lenses look great.
 Depending on the job, there might be a need for the nicer Cine Lenses with the 11 Blade Iris vs the 8 Blade Iris of the L Series Lenses (hence the nicer bokeh).
-Whether or not the nicer blur is worth losing the ability to work quickly or use variable ND filters is tough to say particularly along with having to add a matte box and rails and the extra cost to rent the lens.
+Whether or not the nicer blur is worth losing the ability to work quickly or use variable ND filters is tough to say, particularly in addition to the need to add a matte box and rails and the extra cost to rent the lens.
 But for commercial cinematography, the nicer glass may be necessary; it all depends on the job.